v-rusmit/AzureCLI/1-SingleVM/README.md

 ----------------
-# Overview - Running a Windows VM on Azure
+# Running a Windows VM on Azure

 ## Description